SMEs are most vulnerable to economic turmoil, but what about the turmoil in their own business

 “What they have also done is gained an understanding their financials.

-Most small to medium enterprises do not have proper financial systems in place and tend to be treading a fine line between financial stability and disaster.
+Most small to medium enterprises do not have proper financial systems in place.
+Treading a fine line between financial stability and disaster.

 Taking on the competition